bxjthu/CompLing/slides/8/source.md

 + Constraint-based language models

-  A more fine-grained way of <br>
-  representing and placing constraints <br>
-  on grammatical categories
+  A more fine-grained way of representing and placing constraints on grammatical categories

 ---